 If you receive a large number of leads, but these leads will never be converted into sales, you will leave your sales team despondent.

 At the same time, marketers do need to hand their leads over to sales fairly quickly so that the opportunities to gain clients are not lost to a competitor.

-Converting leads into sales is very complex.
+Going from the beginning of the sales pipeline to the end and converting leads into sales is very complex.
 There are lots of tactics that you can use.
-For example, if you are a T-Shirt business, you can use free T-Shirt templates to reach potential customers and then you can try to convert them.
+For example, if you are a T-Shirt business, you can use free T-Shirt templates to reach potential customers, and then you can try to convert them.

 Nevertheless, we have therefore drawn on information from a community of online marketers to explore tools and tactics.
 These will assist you to increase your conversion rate.

-These tips focus on designing your website to create a maximum impact, offering content which can be downloaded by your viewers, marketing emails and outreach campaigns.
+These tips focus on designing your website to create a maximum impact, offering content that can be downloaded by your viewers, marketing emails, and outreach campaigns.

 Plan your marketing campaign effectively

 Before you begin selling, it’s helpful to explore how you can best present your case or engage with your clients.

 Would you like your clients to watch a video about your company or product?
 Would it help if your clients were to read a white paper or report?
 How about references from previous clients showing the reliability of your work?

 By exploring what you need to prepare in order to assist your clients, you will be more likely to create a positive impression.